 Rather than designing an ad your consumers don't mind pausing a video for, design an ad they want to watch from start to finish.
 Consider your target audience and the videos they’re attracted to.
 The key to a successful video ad is making your audience forget it’s an ad.

 A unique way to showcase a brand and reduce its appearance as an ad is turning it into something interactive.
 For example, if you were a shoe company launching a new sneaker, you might be tempted to create a commercial-style ad.
 Instead, why not show viewers something they’ve seen, and design the ad as a how-to video for running?

 According to Trustpilot, nine out of ten consumers read reviews before purchasing a product or service.
 It’s become second nature to see what others are saying before trying something for ourselves.
 As a marketer, you can profit from this fact by including real customer opinions in your video ad.

 This is an especially helpful tip for ads running in the middle of another video.
 You’re taking the consumer’s attention off the original link they clicked on.
 Keeping your content short and sweet improves the chances that a viewer will let it run to completion.
 The length varies for different ads but as a guide, you should try and keep your ads to between 12 and 20 seconds long for skippable TrueView ads, 15 to 20 seconds for non-skippable and 6 seconds for bumper ads.

-Understanding what your target demographic wants to see is crucial to a successful video ad campaign.
+Understanding what your target demographic wants to see is crucial to creating a successful video ad campaign.
 Research which ads on YouTube are doing well within your industry and what types of videos they feature in.